ohiosveryown/spirit.menu/content/catalog/kodachrome.md

 **{{title}}** is a surrealist's daydream; cantaloupe-infused gin tangos with lemon-dill vermouth, while a whisper of dill oil coyly flirts from the sidelines.

-It's a simple cocktail that warps your tastebuds in technicolor.
+This unique combination creates a simple cocktail that warps your tastebuds in technicolor, transforming a moment of relaxation into a vibrant, multi-sensory journey.

 </article>